Best eSIMs for Europe Travel in 2026: Airalo vs Holafly vs Nomad (Honest Comparison)

 Since then, I haven’t traveled to Europe without installing an eSIM before takeoff.
 In 2026, it’s simply the smartest way to stay connected — no hunting for SIM kiosks, no swapping plastic cards, no surprise roaming bills.

-After testing Airalo, Holafly, and Nomad across Spain, Italy, Germany, and France, here’s the real-world comparison — pricing, speed, coverage, and who each one is actually best for.
+After testing Airalo, Holafly, and Nomad across Spain, Italy, Germany, France, Portugal, and the Netherlands in early 2026, here’s the updated real-world comparison — pricing, speed, coverage, hotspot limits, 5G access, and who each one is actually best for.

 Why You Need an eSIM for Europe in 2026

-Roaming charges from US, UK, Canadian, or Australian carriers are still painfully expensive — often $10–15 per day.
+Roaming charges from US, UK, Canadian, or Australian carriers are still painfully expensive — often $10–15 per day, sometimes capped at slower speeds after 5GB.

 An eSIM lets you: